TimDettmers/ConvE/README.md

 To run it on a new datasets, copy your dataset folder into the data folder and make sure your dataset split files have the name `train.txt`, `valid.txt`, and `test.txt` which contain tab separated triples of a knowledge graph.
 Then execute `python wrangle_KG.py FOLDER_NAME`, afterwards, you can use the folder name of your dataset in the dataset parameter.

-### Adding new models
+### Adding your own model

-A barebone model `MyModel` can be found in the `model.py` file.
-You can easily extend this to create your own link-prediction model.
+You can easily write your own knowledge graph model by extending the barebone model `MyModel` that can be found in the `model.py` file.

 ### Quirks